Happy 1st August, otherwise known as Yorkshire Day.

 So if you are from Yorkshire, and even if you’re not, how will you celebrate Yorkshire Day this year?

-Apart from the obvious of having Yorkshire puddings for my tea – with gravy, as a starter rather than with other food as my grandmother started me doing, I will be celebrating Yorkshire Day on Sheffield Moor.
-This is a great event with lots to enjoy.
-I will be offering:
+Apart from the obvious of having Yorkshire puddings for my tea – with gravy, as a starter rather than with other food as my grandmother started me doing, I will be celebrating wearing one of my Yorkshire roses.
+There is a simple or double version:

-I hope you can come and say hello, I will try to take some pictures you will be able to see on my Facebook page.
-If you would like me to send you the tutorial for either flower pounding or my Yorkshire Rose Brooch please contact me and I will email it to you.
+If you would like me to send you the tutorial for my Yorkshire Rose Brooch please contact me and I will email it to you.

 The origin of the Yorkshire rose is said to have first been adopted by Edmund of Langley, the first Duke of York, in the 14th century.
 It represents the Virgin Mary who was often called the ‘Mystical Rose of Heaven’.
 During the War of the Roses the white rose was used as a symbol by supporters of the House of York.
 During the Battle of Minden in 1759, it is said that Yorkshire soldiers wore wild roses that they had plucked from the hedgerows as they advanced to engage the enemy.
 Other account say they wore them after the battle in honour of those in Yorkshire regiments who had fallen.